 Everest Road Trip Highlights

-- Drive all the way from Kathmandu and trace the same route back
+- Drive from Kathmandu and trace the same route back

 - Reach the vantage point of the trek - Kala Patthar(5643 meters) to peek into Everest

-- Observe diverse vegetations - rhododendron, pine, oaks, magnolia, and many others
+- Observe diverse vegetation - rhododendron, pine, oaks, magnolia, and many others

-- Be in Sagarmatha National Park and maybe glimpses of rare animals like snow leopard, red panda, etc.
+- Be in Sagarmatha National Park and maybe glimpses of rare animals like snow leopards, red pandas, etc.